 1. Cut holes in the watermelon for grill legs

-Make three holes, slightly smaller than the size of your celery stalk, in the bottom of the watermelon.
+Make 3 holes slightly smaller than the size of your celery stalk in the bottom of the watermelon.

 Slice the watermelon.
 The bottom piece should be slightly larger than the top piece.